daniel-1789/rpg-pendragon/recaps/06_Tournament_Period.md

 Arthur himself wept, knowing many of those knights questing would never return and his realm would never be the same…

+## Year 555 - Chapter LXXIX - The Invasion of King Mark

+After decades of peace, Arthur’s Britain was under invasion.
+While the knights of the Round Table - and many of his other greatest knights - were questing for the the Holy Grail, King Mark seized the opportunity to invade, using weapons of dark magic and science.

+With many of the greatest knights of Earl Robert questing, others of his realm were forced to step up.
+They included:
+- Sir Percy, cousin to John Snow
+- Lady Morgana, daughter of Lilith and wife of Bela
+- Sir Axel, faerie knight and father of Sir Maug II
+- Sir Eliver ap Elidir, holy Christian knight, brother of Lewys

+Sir Mark’s weapon was shown to be able to easily blast holes in the stoutest of gates.
+As the invasion headed for Salisbury, Percy, Morgana, Axel, and Oliver assembled what forces they could to drive them off.
+They battled their way through Cornish knights and Saxon mercenaries to at last destroy the weapon and protect the realm.

+King Mark was forced to retreat, though not before he captured his estranged wife, Isolde, from her lover, Sir Tristan.

 [image-1]:	./maps/pendragon_player.png